maartenba/maartenba.github.io/_pages/talks-presentations.markdown

 This page contains links and short information on the talks that I have (co-)presented.
 If available, a link to slides and recording is also provided.

-~~Attended a talk and looking for demo material or thought of a question?
-Don't hesitate and ping me on [Twitter](https://twitter.com/maartenballiauw) or [reach out via another channel](/about-me.html).
+Attended a talk and looking for demo material or thought of a question?
+Don't hesitate and ping me on [Twitter](https://twitter.com/maartenballiauw) or [reach out via another channel](/about-me.html)

-## Upcoming talks and conferences~~
+## Upcoming talks and conferences

 If you want me to deliver a talk at your user group or conference, feel free to [reach out](/about-me.html).
 Some of the sessions I can give [are available from my Sessionize.com profile](https://sessionize.com/maartenba/), but I'll be happy to provide you with other session proposals if preferred.